 Take out a loan with your municipality

 The government makes it easier for you to get a working capital loan.
 With the Temporary bridging measure for self-employed professionals (Tozo) you can borrow up to a maximum of €10,157.
 You will have to repay this loan later.
-This part of the Tozo has been extended until 1 September (Tozo 2), with some additional conditons.
+This part of the Tozo has been extended twice: until 1 October (Tozo 2), and until 1 July 2021 (Tozo 3), with some additional conditons.

 Apply for a loan